Text Link

 What is bulimia bloat?

-Bulimia bloat refers to the distended belly that commonly occurs in people who are struggling with or in recovery from bulimia nervosa (BN).
-Bulimia bloat is usually caused by excess gas in the digestive tract and constipation and can be very painful.
+Bulimia bloat is not a medical term, but it is frequently used to describe the distended (swollen) belly that commonly occurs in people who are struggling with or in recovery from bulimia nervosa (BN).

 Our program can help